 What coaching offers you:

-My CTI training is founded on the belief that every coaching client is naturally creative, resourceful and whole.
-This is a poetic way of saying that you are not ‘broken’ if you decide to invest in some coaching, nor is it in any way a sign of weakness or failure; in fact the opposite.
+My training (with CTI) was founded on the belief that every human being is naturally creative, resourceful and whole.
+This is a uaefully succinct way of saying that you are not ‘broken’ if you decide to invest in some coaching, nor is it in any way a sign of weakness or failure; in fact the opposite.
 If you are feeling stuck or confused, it is a courageous thing to look for help in finding your best way forward.

-Over the years I have benefited from support in career and life decisions and dilemmas from a variety of sources; coaching, men’s groups, careers advisors, retreats, voice work and poetry, therapy.
-What they’ve had in common is a ‘space apart’, somewhere or someone with whom I can unpack the confusion and get fresh perspectives on the choices I have not always realised I have.
+Over the years I have benefited from support in career and life decisions and dilemmas from a variety of sources; coaching, men’s groups, careers advisors, retreats, shadow work, voice work and poetry, therapy.
+What they’ve had in common is a ‘space apart’, somewhere or someone with whom I can unpack the confusion and get fresh perspectives on the habits, obstacles and choices I have not always realised I have.

 This image comes to mind as a useful metaphor about coaching.
-It is one of those big junction boxes you sometimes see in the street.
-Facing this huge jumble of wires, the engineer needs to know which wires need tweaking to solve the problem.
+It is one of those big junction boxes you sometimes come across.
+Facing this huge jumble of wires, the engineer needs to know which wires need tweaking or replacing to solve the problem.
 In the same way, I see coaching as a way of working out where the pulse of our life is located amidst the jumble and complexity of the every day.
 You want to know which wires are the red-herrings, which ones are the vital connections, which ones might need to be replaced or shut down.
-Coaching is a way to sort out your own junction box.
+Coaching is a way to explore and understand more about your own junction box.

 A bit about me:

-From my school days onwards, I have been fascinated by the value and power of structured one to one exchanges between people.
-This came to professional fruition in 2013 when I began training with CTI, the Coaches Training Institute, which offers among the most rigorous life coach training available today.
-I completed CTI’s Certification process in early 2017, and now have an internationally-recognised accreditation.
+From my teenage years I have been fascinated by the value of structured one to one exchanges between people, and the powerful impact of listening deeply to each other.
+This came to professional fruition in 2013 when I began my training with CTI, the Coaches Training Institute, which offers among the most rigorous life coach training available today.
+I completed CTI’s Certification process in early 2017, and therefore have an internationally-recognised accreditation.
+I have benefitted enormously from the listening power of friends and specialists over the years, and consider it a privilege to offer this to others.

-Before that, and alongside my coaching today, I have spent almost 30 years working in the arts, heritage, tourism and communication.
+Alongside my coaching, I have spent almost 30 years working in the arts, heritage, tourism and communication.
 I live with my family in Grindleford, a village in Derbyshire's Peak District, not far from Sheffield.

 Cultural lecturing and communications - other things I do:

 Alongside coaching, I am also a cultural lecturer and I carry out communications work in the fields of the arts, heritage and tourism.
 I enjoy this mix of work; what they share in common is best expressed by some words of the 19th century artist, writer and social critic John Ruskin: ‘The greatest thing a human soul ever does in this world is to see something, and tell what it saw in a plain way.’
-These simple words carry a profound meaning for me; whether in coaching (as client and as coach) or lecturing or endeavouring to communicate about an idea, a place or an artist, if we can say what we see (or feel or need or believe or want) in a plain way, we will be better able to communicate with ourselves and with others.
+These simple words contain a great truth; whether in coaching (as client and as coach) or lecturing or endeavouring to communicate about an idea, a place or an artist, if we can say what we see (or feel or need or believe or want) in a plain and honest way, we will be better able to communicate with ourselves and with others.

 I am also a Trustee of Five Senses Music.